 A. i.
 List the number of times in the last year there was an overflow, bypass or unpermitted discharge of untreated or incompletely treated wastewater due to heavy rain: ii.
-List the number of bypasses, overflows or unpermitted discharges shown in A (i) that were within the collection system and the number at the treatment plant Collection System: 40 Treatment Plant: 4 B. i.
+List the number of bypasses, overflows or unpermitted discharges shown in A (i) that were within the collection system and the number at the treatment plant Collection System: 8 Treatment Plant: 2 B. i.
 List the number of times in the last year there was an overflow, bypass or unpermitted discharge of untreated or incompletely treated wastewater due to equipment failure, either at the treatment plant or due to pumping problems in the collection system: ii.
-List the number of bypasses, overflows or unpermitted discharges shown in B (i) that were within the collection system and the number at the treatment plant Collection System: 251 Treatment Plant: 8 C. Specify whether the bypasses came from the city/village/town sewer system or from contract or tributary communities/sanitary districts, etc D. Add the point values checked for A and B and place the total in the box below.
-Also enter this value or 100, whichever is less, on the point calculation table on page 16.
+List the number of bypasses, overflows or unpermitted discharges shown in B (i) that were within the collection system and the number at the treatment plant Collection System: 214 Treatment Plant: 4 C. Specify whether the bypasses came from the city/village/town sewer system or from contract or tributary communities/sanitary districts, etc D. Add the point values checked for A and B and place the total in the box below.
+TOTAL POINT VALUE FOR PART 4: 100 (max = 100) Also enter this value or 100, whichever is less, on the point calculation table on page 16.
 E. List the person responsible (name and title) for reporting overflows, bypasses or unpermitted discharges to State and Federal authorities: Michael Lowe, Wastewater Laboratory Supervisor Describe the procedure for gathering, compiling and reporting: The procedure for gathering, compiling, and reporting is specified in the permit.